-The relation of QST to various classical data processing problems is relatively simple to describe.
-In both cases, quantum and classical, the task is to reconstruct an unknown initial state, given data from the output state.
-QST can be performed by many classical techniques such as maximum likelihood estimation, compressed sensing, and Bayesian state tomography, among others.
+QST can be performed using many classical techniques, such as maximum likelihood estimation, compressed sensing, and Bayesian state tomography, among others.
 The development of such techniques is a subject of intense research, for example, in the context of matrix product states, \cite{Cramer2010}, using neural networks \cite{Quek2018}, optimizing circuits for noisy gates \cite{Ivanova2022}, while recently a great deal of attention has been paid to the use of the classical shadow \cite{Huang2020}.
 Although these techniques are well established, some issues remain.
-The key issue is that these techniques often require heavily preprocessed data as their input.
-To be more precise, the output measurements are often considered at a very abstract level: empirical estimates of the expectation values of certain projective measurement operators.
+The key issue is that these techniques require heavily preprocessed data as input.
+To be more precise, the output measurements are often considered at a very abstract level: the empirical estimates of the expectation values of certain projective measurement operators.
 These can be obtained only at the end of a nontrivial measurement chain involved in the readout of the quantum devices and with a substantial amount of signal processing.
-For example, superconducting qubits \cite{wendin2017quantum, PhysRevApplied.7.054020}, and increasingly also quantum dots/spin qubits \cite{schaal2020fast}, tend to utilize the so-called dispersive readout, which we explain in further detail in the following, but which produces a complex-valued signal in response to a pulse \cite{McClure2016}.
-This signal is processed into the so-called IQ-plane data, which are complex-valued.
+For example, superconducting qubits \cite{wendin2017quantum, PhysRevApplied.7.054020}, and increasingly also quantum dots/spin qubits \cite{schaal2020fast}, tend to utilize the so-called dispersive readout, which we explain in further detail in the following, but which produces a complex-valued signal in response to a so-called readout pulse \cite{McClure2016}.
+This signal is processed into the so-called IQ-plane data, which are complex valued.
 The empirical estimates of the expectation values are then obtained from the IQ-plane data using the so-called discrimination procedure.

 In this paper, we show how to perform QST from raw data, prior to discrimination.
 Specifically, our main result is the problem formulation \eqref{SDPdensity2}, which, at a high level, reads

 where $\bs \sigma_I \in \{ \bs \sigma_x,\bs \sigma_y,\bs \sigma_z \}$.
 That is, in \eqref{SDPdensity0} we minimize the empirical risk, where $b$ is one of the optimal solutions to a lower-level minimization problem associated with the discrimination between basis states using the raw data.
 This can be seen as a joint problem of estimating the density matrix from the measurements and estimating the measurements from the raw data.
 In mathematical optimization, this is known as a bilevel optimization problem.